TeamCodeStream/codestream-guide/docs/src/features/feedback-requests-section.md

   individually approve the feedback request before it’s considered approved.

 You can also decide if and how CodeStream suggests reviewers.
-Round-robin will cycle through all developers on the team.
-Random will randomly assign the feedback request to any developer on the team.
+Round-robin will cycle through all developers in the organization.
+Random will randomly assign the feedback request to any developer in the organization.
 The Authorship options will suggest up to three reviewers based on the developers who wrote the lines of code impacted by the changes, as well as other developers who may have committed to the branch.